 The financial statements have been prepared under the historical cost convention, except for certain assets and liabilities that are measured at fair values as explained in the accounting policies below.
-The financial statements are in the form approved by the Minister for Culture, Heritage, and the Gaeltacht with the concurrence of the Minister for Public Expenditure and Reform under the Companies Act 2014.
+The financial statements are in the form approved by the Minister for Tourism, Culture, Arts, Gaeltacht, Sports and Media with the concurrence of the Minister for Public Expenditure and Reform under the Companies Act 2014.
 The following accounting policies have been applied consistently in dealing with the items which are considered material in relation to the Irish Museum of Modern Art's financial statements.